pytorch/torchtune/docs/source/tutorials/chat.rst

       * Be familiar with :ref:`configuring datasets<dataset_tutorial_label>`
       * Know how to :ref:`download Llama3 weights <llama3_label>`

+Note: this tutorial requires a version of torchtune > 0.1.1

 Template changes from Llama2 to Llama3
 --------------------------------------